Availability: All Levels

 Is another plugin conflicting with the ERS plugin?

 It is somewhat common for third party plugins to interfere with the ERS WordPress plugin.
-If you've made it to this step and are still having problems, the next step is to determine whether a plugin is causing the problem by following these steps:
+If you've made it to this step and are still having problems, the next step is to determine whether a plugin is causing the problem by following these steps:- Deactivate all plugins except the ERS plugin.

 - Test to see whether you're still experiencing the problem.